U.S. Department of State Seal

 COMPLAINTS

-If you have concerns about your intercountry adoption process, we ask that you share this information with the U.S. Embassy in Nur-Sultan or Consulate General in Almaty, particularly if it involves possible fraud or misconduct specific to your child’s case.
+If you have concerns about your intercountry adoption process, we ask that you share this information with U.S. Embassy Astana or U.S. Consulate General Almaty, particularly if it involves possible fraud or misconduct specific to your child’s case.
 The Department of State takes all allegations of fraud or misconduct seriously.
 Our Adoption Comment Page provides several points of contact for adoptive families to comment on their adoption service provider, their experience applying for their child’s visa, or about the Form I-800/A petition process.

 Contact Information